webhintio/hint/docs/user-guide/connectors/index.md

 * `jsdom`: Your website will be loaded using [`jsdom`][jsdom].
 * `chrome`: Your website will be loaded using Chrome and the Chrome Debugging Protocol.
 This is one of the `remote-debugging-connector`s
+* `edge`: Your website will be loaded using Edge via the [`edge-diagnostics-adapter`][eda].
+  You will need to run Windows 10 Creators Update or later to use it.
+  There are some known issues so please check the [Edge issues](#edge-issues) section below.

 ## Configuration